ray-xuanruilee/GA4_Measurement-Protocol_Python/README.md

     - Sample code to fetch data from the Client's POS system - related to the current transaction and the offline customer _(might involve backend)_.
     - Sample code to instantiate the offline customer's current transaction and information.
 This is then used to construct the Payload below _(does not involve backend)_.
 3. Construct the Payload
+    - Note: If you don't use a unique "transaction_id", your "purchase" event will likely not show up in your GA4 Real-time report.
+Therefore, be wary when testing this out.
-4. Send it to GA4
+5. Send it to GA4
-5. Check it on GA4
+6. Check it on GA4